- Campus Life

 Dr Pranab Mandal obtained his PhD (in 2012) from Jawaharlal Nehru Centre for Advanced Scientific Research, Bangalore, India.
 Then he went to the University of Liverpool, UK and worked as a postdoctoral research associate (2012-2017).Dr.
 Mandal is currently working as an Assistant Professor at the Department of Physics, SRM University-AP, Amaravati.

-His research interests include developing advanced instrumentation and electronic characterisation techniques to understand electron transport processes across various molecules and thin films towards efficient energy conversion applications.
+His research interests include developing advanced instrumentation and electronic characterization techniques to understand electron transport processes across various molecules and thin films towards efficient energy conversion applications.

 Dr Gangi Reddy Salla got his PhD (in 2016) from Physical Research laboratory, Ahmedabad, India.
 He has postdoctoral research experience from the University of Electro-Communications, Tokyo, Japan.